askmeegs/build-a-platform-with-krm/1-setup/README.md

 ### 10.  **Run `terraform apply`** to create the resources.

 It will take a few minutes for Terraform to set up the cluster and the Cloud Build pipeline.
-When the command completes, you should see something similar to this:

 ```
 terraform apply -auto-approve
 ```

-Expected output:
+When the command completes, you should see something similar to this:

 ```
 Apply complete!
 Resources: 35 added, 0 changed, 0 destroyed.